systers/vms/aut_docs/Installation_Setup.md

      ```

     and open the pg_hba.conf file using this path after "sudo nano ".

+    Note: If you still do not find the file, check the version of postgresql installed in your system.
+It is possible that a different version like version 10 instead of 11 was installed.

 - Change the line `local all postgres peer` to `local all postgres md5` and the line `local all all peer` to `local all all md5` and save the file.

     Note: In case you dont find the entries, just add the entries as mentioned above.
+Also, look for the entries manually instead of using `Ctr + W` as the spaces between the words may differ.

 - Restart the postgresql client
     ```bash